A person, facing away from the viewer, holds a small rainbow flag in their right hand. Their left hand is at their forehead like a military salute.

 What is Queer Studies?

-Queer Studies isn't just for people who identify as Gay, Lesbian, Bisexual, Transgender, or Queer.
 Queer Studies is for those who want to work for social transformation at all levels.
 Queer Studies is for everyone.

 Queer Studies at Oregon State University

-Our curriculum centers on perspectives and critical approaches that focus on Queer Indigenous/Two-Spirit critiques, Queer of Color Critiques, Queer Diasporic Critiques, Transnational Sexualities and Feminisms, Transgender & Gender Non-Conforming critiques, Queer Disability activism, and other grassroots movements for radical social change.
-We place queer women of color feminisms at the center of our pedagogy, curriculum and educational goals.
+Our curriculum centers perspectives and critical approaches that focus on Queer Indigenous/Two-Spirit critiques, Queer of Color Critiques, Queer Diasporic Critiques, Transnational Sexualities and Feminisms, Transgender & Gender Non-Conforming critiques, Queer Disability activism, and other grassroots movements for radical social change.
+We place queer women of color feminisms at the center of our pedagogy, curriculum, and educational goals.
 In these aspects, Queer Studies at OSU is unique among Queer Studies programs throughout the United States.

 Queer Studies Student Learning Outcomes